 Sleep Training Discipline

 I wrote here about numerous reasons that sleep is vitally important (for everyone – not just baby.)
-Bottom line is the importance of sleep can not be overstated!
+The bottom line is the importance of sleep can not be overstated!

 Sleep training can be started as soon as a few weeks old.
 Many mothers have been able to train their babies to sleep routinely and scheduled by the age of 6 weeks.
 Depending on your baby’s temperament, this may be more or less difficult.